ereynrs/ereynrs.github.io/_drafts/data-quality-framework.md

 *Note: Data with this lack of info account for less than 2% of the overall cases (almost 47k of more than 2.4M cases).*

-Query to retrieve examples of this issue:
+Running the following query against the *ctl_consum* database allows to retrieve samples of this issue:
 ```
 SELECT DISTINCT
 csifc.md_chembl_id as substance_chembl_id